petetanru/petetanru.github.io/about.md

 Fun Facts
 ----
-- I produced a "boys love" TV series called "Love Sick" with my friends while I was a researcher.
+- I invested and produced a "boys love" TV series called "Love Sick" with my friends while I was a researcher.
 It became an [Asian phenomenon].
 - I have consistently dedicated 2 weeks per year to serious traveling and have lived in 4 continents during my educational years.

 Links